 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 19th the Church celebrates the memory of the Holy Martyr Andrew Stratelates.
+The Church celebrates the memory of the Holy Martyr Andrew Stratelates.

 The word "stratelates" denotes a military commander, and Andrew was indeed a high-ranking and trusted member of the Roman army, serving in his native country of Syria.
 He was a secret Christian who, like many others, had not yet received baptism.
 He urged his soldiers to call on Jesus Christ as they entered into battle, and encouraged them as they faced war's terrors.

 When Andrew returned to Antioch in triumph after a victory over the mighty Persian forces, his unconcealed allegiance to Jesus Christ got him into trouble.
 Another officer, jealous of his popularity and growing renown, denounced him as a Christian.
 The local governor arrested Andrew and put him on trial, but even under torture the young soldier would not deny his faith.

 The governor did not know what to do with a returning soldier whose success made him a favorite of the crowds, but who refused to honor the gods.
 He wrote to the central government in Rome, and was instructed to set Andrew free, and then wait until the excitement over his victories had died down.
 When time had passed, the governor was to find some pretext other than religion to arrest him.